Ruansh233/RshBasicOpenFOAMProgrammingTutorials/README.md

 # RshBasicOpenFOAMProgrammingTutorials
-BasicOpenFOAMProgrammingTutorials, some modification to fit OF2106
+BasicOpenFOAMProgrammingTutorials, some modifications to fit OF2106, OF2212, OF2312

 original tutorial link: https://github.com/UnnamedMoose/BasicOpenFOAMProgrammingTutorials.git